After the main idea, Next in the reading section of our ParaPro study guide is “supporting details.”

 Understanding Supporting Details

-Supporting details are specific pieces of information that explain, develop, or elaborate on a main idea.
-They provide evidence, examples, facts, and explanations that help readers understand the central point of a text.
-As a paraprofessional, you’ll need to identify supporting details to help students comprehend texts and develop their own writing skills.
+Supporting details are specific pieces of information that explain, develop, or elaborate on the main idea.
+These provide evidence, examples, facts, and explanations that help readers understand the central point of a text.

 Supporting details work to strengthen, clarify, and explain the main idea of a paragraph or passage.
-They:
+They have follow characteristics

 - Provide evidence for the author’s claims